AllifAmey/blogapp-frontend/README.md

     * Block Users [x]
     * Unblock Users [x]
 * User content creation system.
+    * Selecting location for blog using Google Map API - frontend.
     * Create blog with pictures or without. [x]
     * Pictures can be with Camera, from phone gallery or Internet link. [x]
 * User personalisation system.